PSMRI/ubi-beneficiary-backend/README.md

 - To stay in the loop and get updates, follow us on [X](https://x.com/nestframework) and [LinkedIn](https://linkedin.com/company/nestjs).
 - Looking for a job, or have a job to offer?
 Check out our official [Jobs board](https://jobs.nestjs.com).

+## Development Guidelines
+- [Cursor AI Rules Guide](docs/cursor-rules-guide.md) - Comprehensive guide for using Cursor AI rules effectively in this project

 ## License
 Nest is [MIT licensed](https://github.com/nestjs/nest/blob/master/LICENSE).